-- 1. A MEMBER ENTITLED TO ATTEND AND VOTE AT THE MEETING IS ENTITLED TO APPOINT A PROXY TO ATTEND AND VOTE IN ITS BEHALF AND SUCH PROXY NEED NOT BE A MEMBER, PROXY IN ORDER TO BE EFFECTIVE MUST BE RECEIVED BY THE COMPANY, NOT LESS THAN 48 HOURS BEFORE THE COMMENCEMENT OF THE MEETING AT THE ADMINISTRATIVE OFFICE. - 2.
-The Register of Members and Share Transfer Books of the Company will remain closed from Wednesday, September 24, 2008 to Monday, September 29, 2008 (both days inclusive). - 3.
+- 1. A MEMBER ENTITLED TO ATTEND AND VOTE AT THE MEETING IS ENTITLED TO APPOINT A PROXY TO ATTEND AND VOTE IN ITS BEHALF AND SUCH PROXY NEED NOT BE A MEMBER, PROXY IN ORDER TO BE EFFECTIVE MUST BE RECEIVED BY THE COMPANY.
+NOT LESS THAN 48 HOURS BEFORE THE COMMENCEMENT OF THE MEETING AT THE REGEISTERED OFFICE. - 2.
+The Register of Members and Share Transfer Books of the Company will remain closed from 26th September 2012 to 28th September 2012 (both days inclusive). - 3.
 Members who hold shares in dematerialized form are requested to bring their ID and DPID numbers for easy identification of attendance at the Meeting. - 4.
 Members who wish to attend Meeting, are requested to bring attendance slip sent herewith, duly filled in and the copy of the Annual Report.
-Copies of the Annual Report will not be distributed at the Meeting. - Members are requested to intimate to the Company's Registrar and Transfer Agents. - M/s.
-Intime Spectrum Registry Limited, C-13, Pannalal Silk Mills Compound, L. B. S. Marg, Bhandup (W).
-Mumbai 400 078 of changes if any. in their registered address at an early date and quote their Folio Numbers/Client ID/DPID in all their correspondence.
+Copies of the Annual Report will not be distributed at the Meeting.
+Members are requested to intimate to the Company's Registrar and Transfer Agents.
+M/s.
+Link Intime India Pvt.
+Ltd. C 13, Pannalal Silk Mills Compound, L. B. S. Marg, Bhandup (W), Mumbai 400 078 for changes if any, in their registered address at an early date and quote their Folio Numbers / Client ID / DPID in all their correspondence.